zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 Importantly, this error is not due to bugs in the data-merging algorithm.
 Rather, some JavaScript code (frequently extension code) is causing an exception to be thrown.
 This error should be accompanied with a JavaScript stack trace that extension developers can use to isolate and fix such bugs.

+<a name="working-with-data-data-merging-data-merging-caveats-entityview-item-observable-doesn-t-change-on-refresh"></a>
-#### EntityView `item` observable doesn't change on refresh?
+#### EntityView <code>item</code> observable doesn&#39;t change on refresh?

 Situation:  The EntityView `item` observable does not change, and therefore does not notify subscribers, when the cache object is refreshed.
-The refreshing is performed either [implicitly](#refresh-implicitrefresh) or [explicitly](#refresh-explicitrefresh).
+The refreshing is performed either [implicitly](#the-implicit-refresh) or [explicitly](#the-explicit-refresh).
 When the observable does not change, code like the following does not work as expected.

 ```ts
 entityView.item.subscribe(lifetime, () => {